ibm-cloud-docs/cloud-object-storage/iam/overview.md

 ### Users and API keys

 API keys can be created and used by Bluemix users for automation and scripting purpses as well as federated log in when using the CLI.
-API keys can be created in the Identity and access management UI.
+API keys can be created in the Identity and access management UI or using the `bx` CLI.

 ### Service IDs and API keys